SourcePond/jenkins-maven-plugin/README.md

 # Quick Overview
 The Jenkins Maven Plugin allows to use the Jenkins CLI (command line interface) from within a Maven build.
 It allows the execution of any command supported by the CLI, see https://wiki.jenkins-ci.org/display/JENKINS/Jenkins+CLI for further information.
 Therefore, it downloads the current jenkins-cli.jar from the url specified and uses that artifact for interacting with the Jenkins server.
-The architecture of the plugin follows the UNIX philosophy "do one thing and do it well": it does not provide any logic for specific tasks, for instance creating job configuration files.
-This can be done with another, more appropriate plugin and its result can then be specified as stdin to the Jenkins Maven Plugin (have a look at "Create a new job on Jenkins" in the examples section of this document).

 ## What's new